jelly-decoder28/compbioworkshop/README.md

 # compbioworkshop
-Center for Computational Biology's Intro Workshop Code
+Center for Computational Biology's Intro to Programming for Bioinformatics
++ contains mini projects
++ testing classroom knowledge
++ for full course, I have starred the repository